MON & TUES: 5:00-9:00 PM

 ORDER OF PUBLIC HEALTH MADISON & DANE COUNTY:

-Effective 12:01 a.m.
-Tuesday, March 1, 2022 Public Health Madison & Dane County has lifted the Mask Requirement for indoor gatherings.
-At ESAC, Masks are Optional!
+Effective March 2022 the Public Health Department of Madison & Dane County has lifted the mask requirement for indoor gatherings.

 East Side Alano Club of Madison, Inc., is a non-profit corporation designed for our members and persons in our community to meet and share their experience, strength and hope with each other.
 Our common concern is for each of us to achieve and maintain freedom from alcohol, drugs and other addictive behavior.